elastisys/compliantkubernetes/docs/operator-manual/clean-up.md

-# Removing Compliant Kubernetes Apps from your cluster
+# Removing Welkin Apps from your cluster

 <!--clean-up-start-->

-To remove the applications added by Compliant Kubernetes you can use the two scripts `clean-sc.sh` and `clean-wc.sh`, they are located here in the [scripts folder](https://github.com/elastisys/compliantkubernetes-apps/tree/main/scripts).
+To remove the applications added by Welkin you can use the two scripts `clean-sc.sh` and `clean-wc.sh`, they are located here in the [scripts folder](https://github.com/elastisys/compliantkubernetes-apps/tree/main/scripts).

 They perform the following actions: